Nelson-Delpozo/pdfbuddy/memory-bank/progress.md

 - Day 1 completed successfully with all planned features implemented
 - Fixed critical PDF generation bug to ensure core functionality works properly
 - Integrated jsPDF for proper PDF generation and watermarking
-- Current implementation captures only the visible part of the page, which may be a limitation for some users
+- Added webpack build system to bundle the extension
+- Fixed CSP issues by bundling jsPDF with the extension code
+- Removed unsafe-eval from CSP by using proper bundling
+- Extension now loads correctly in Chrome with bundled files
+- Build process automatically updates paths in manifest.json
+- Implemented full-page PDF capture using a scrolling screenshot approach
-- Need to consider full-page capture in future iterations
+- Added a checkbox option in the UI to enable/disable full-page capture
+- Enhanced content script to handle scrolling and stitching of screenshots
-- PDF generation with watermarking is now working correctly
+- PDF generation now captures the entire page, not just the visible portion